 Importance of a Buyer Ready Home

-Every house, apartment, townhome, condo and single family house has a personality.
-Once lived in, a home takes on the owner’s personality, whether that is through choices such as paint colors, cabinetry, furnishings and flooring or those little decor choices and trinkets that you have collected for twenty years.
+Every house, apartment, townhome, condo, and single-family house has a personality.
+Once lived in, home takes on the owner’s personality, whether that is through choices such as paint colors, cabinetry, furnishings, and flooring or those little decor choices and trinkets that you have collected for twenty years.
 The living space becomes an extension of you as the owner, and you make a personal imprint upon the house.
 While that is great when building a future in the home, such personality can actually deter buyers who do not share the same taste.

 Home Seller Mistakes and Solutions

 Sellers make many mistakes that make real estate agents and buyers cringe.
 The biggest mistakes can actually turn away prospective buyers before they have a chance to really see the positive qualities of your home, condo, townhouse, apartment or other property.
 Consider these common issues and correct them before you list your home for sale: